 During the last ten years I have continued on my path to wellness.
 Keeping weight in check, staying active and listening to my body–honoring my body has resulted in the lessening of the many symptoms of MS. Craniosacral massage and regular massage assisted the body when headaches or muscle tightness were problematic.
 In 2006 I was diagnosed as having invasive melanoma on the bottom of my right foot.
 This was emotionally devastating to me as I worked so hard to continue walking with the MS. Thanks to an amazing dermatologist and surgeon, Dr. Kay Bishop, I can walk and dance today and have remained cancer free for the last five years.
 By the time the cancer hit I was off most of my medications, but that caused me to discontinue the Copaxone because of swollen lymph nodes.

 My advice to anyone with MS is be willing to change your lifestyle and examine how you personally are handling your stress.
 One must choose to be healthy and work towards it.
-But life can be very rich and fulfilling with MS, frustration at times, but rewarding and exciting.
+Be willing to take 100% responsibility for your own health.
+Keep your mental, physical, emotional, spiritual, social, and financial life balanced to avoid unwanted and unneeded stress.
+Exercise, eat a clean, natural food diet, and be grateful for things you experience in life.
+Life can be very rich and fulfilling with MS, frustration at times, but rewarding and exciting.

 May you find the health you are seeking.
 Be well!